kp101/Wellness-Monitor/RaspberryPi/bme68x/README.md

 4. sudo apt install i2c-tools -y && sudo i2cdetect -y 1 for troubleshooting or setup confirmation.

 > [!CAUTION]
 > A word on communicating with Adafruit IO's MQTT.
-Should leave client_id="" to avoid collision with multiple client with same client_id triggering random disconnects. (don't ask me how I know.)
+Leave client_id="" or use UUID to avoid random disconnects using same client_id with multiple clients. (don't ask me how I know.)
 > when sending JSON to Adafruit IO mqtt, 'value={"xxx":yy}' is needed.
 Otherwise, send only number and text.
 > alternative to mqtt, it is also possible to use the restful api on Adafruit IO.